 The Company is subject to extensive laws, regulations and regulatory actions.
 From time to time, regulatory authorities or legislative bodies seek to impose additional regulations regarding agent and broker compensation, regulate the nature of and amount of investments, impose fines and penalties for unintended errors or mistakes, impose additional regulations regarding cybersecurity and privacy, and otherwise expand overall regulation of insurance products and the insurance industry.
 In addition, the Company is subject to laws and regulations administered and enforced by federal agencies, international agencies, and other organizations, including but not limited to the Securities and Exchange Commission, the Financial Industry Regulatory Authority, and the U.S. Department of Justice.
-The Company has established procedures and policies to facilitate compliance with laws and regulations and with internal procedures and policies.
+The Company has established procedures and policies to facilitate compliance with laws and regulations, to foster prudent business operations, and to support financial reporting.
+The Company routinely reviews its practices to validate compliance with laws and regulations and with internal procedures and policies.
 As a result of these reviews, from time to time the Company may decide to modify some of its procedures and policies.
 Such modifications, and the reviews that led to them, may be accompanied by payments being made and costs being incurred.
 The ultimate changes and eventual effects of these actions on the Company's business, if any, are uncertain.